2022-2023 Regional Competition Guidelines & Fees

 - Competition entry limits are specific to each convention city.
 Check city page for most updated entry limit information.
 Additional entries may be accepted if time permits- NYCDA will notify all registered studios re: additional entries after the registration deadline has passed.
 Cities do sell out!
 If necessary, a waitlist will be utilized for additional entries.
 No onsite competition entries will be accepted.

 - Solos and duo/trios must always be available for Friday competition if needed.
 In some cities, NYCDA may need to include group competition on Friday in order to accommodate all entries, and will notify registered studios at least 2 weeks prior.
-There will not be group competition scheduled before 3:00 pm on Fridays.

 - Regional Competitions are limited to time available in each city.
 Entries accepted on a first come, first served basis.
 Registration by deadline does not guarantee acceptance of entries.